-In the above cases there may be practical limitations applied to the support offered which will be communicated at the earliest opportunity.
-Such limitations may arise during the life of a case as well as at the first point of contact.
+In the above cases, there may be practical limitations applied to the support offered which will be communicated at the earliest opportunity.
+Such limitations may arise during the life of an enquiry as well as at the first point of contact.
 Such limitations may include, but are not limited to:

-- Support being provided through specific mediums, for instance email only. - Some functional aspect of support being unavailable, for instance representation at a hearing of an organisation other than the University of Strathclyde.
+- Support being provided through specific mediums, for instance email only, email and telephone, etc. - Some functional aspects of support being unavailable, for instance representation at a hearing of an institution other than the University of Strathclyde.

-Any other person not fitting into the above groups will be signposted to an appropriate alternative agency.
+Any other person, not fitting into the above groups, will be signposted to an appropriate alternative agency.